torquebox/torquebox.org/news/2012-08-27-torquebox-2-1-1-released.md

 # Upgrading from 2.1.1

 Our goal with 2.1.1 was to be backwards-compatible with 2.1.0, so there shouldn't be any special steps needed for the upgrade.
+None of the underlying AS7 xml configuration files or torquebox.yml / torquebox.rb files need any changes.
 The only caveat is if you were relying on Backgroundable's transactionality, as mentioned above.

 # Roadmap update